A Guide to Lumens

-For many, many years, we decided how bright a light bulb was going to be by checking out their wattage.
+For many, many years, we calculated how bright a light bulb was going to be by checking out their wattage.
 Nowadays, however, we measure their brightness with something called Lumens.
-If you’re not already au fait with this new measurement, and are finding it difficult to choose the correct LED bulb please read this LED Monkey article…
+If you’re not already au fait with this new measurement, and are finding it difficult to choose the correct LED bulb take a look at this LED Monkey blog…

 So What Are Lumens?